 Counselling For Internet Addiction, Computer Addiction In our internet overuse, internet compulsion things may have got out of control.
 (On a practical level we may want to feed ourself with natural light to our eyes, have good nutrition, fluids, exercise, introducing pauses and reminders.)
 We may be out of touch with our life's desires, have displaced our drives, urges or have a hard time letting go of our internet devices, so they don't dominate the rest of our life.
 Frazzled, we may have overlooked what else relaxes us, gives us peace of mind.
 We may struggle to have breaks, reduce usage, close things down, regain our long term attention span, take charge again in all what life has to offer, live life to our full potential.
-We may want to turn to internet addiction counselling, online addiction counselling to take charge of our life again, be aware of the impact of what we say (see also Over-Talking, Oversharing - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings, Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts) and no longer be internet addicted, computer addicted, so we can intelligently live, balancing what technology (the computer, internet) offers us with the quality with our offline life.
+We may want to turn to internet addiction counselling, online addiction counselling to take charge of our life again, be aware of the impact of what we say (see also Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings, Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts) and no longer be internet addicted, computer addicted, so we can regularly disconnect, protect our hearts and minds, intelligently live, balancing what technology (the computer, internet) offers us with the quality of our offline life.
 The therapy may also explore our conscious and unconscious intentions, what we are searching for.

 Counselling Questions Regarding Internet Addiction, Computer Addiction We may have a range of internet addiction questions, e.g.: